 You’ll learn how to analyse problems and design robust and elegant software systems to solve the problems.
 This includes gaining skills in programming, web development, database design, software testing and software engineering.

-You will also have the opportunity to learn how to work well as part of a development team using modern development techniques and tools.
+You will also have the opportunity to learn how to work as part of a development team using modern development techniques and tools.

 Applications for this course received after 30th July 2020 may not be accepted.
 In addition, a deposit will be required to secure a place.